MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/update-validation.md

 ### Additional requirements
 The following additional requirements must be met:
 - Devices must be managed via cloud update.
-- Diagnostic data must be turned on for your devices.
+- Diagnostic data for Office must be turned on for your devices.
+    - We recommend to enable [full diagnostic data](../privacy/optional-diagnostic-data.md) to get reliability and performance results.
+    - If your devices send [required diagnostic data](../privacy/required-diagnostic-data.md) only, only reliability results will be shown.
 - Devices must be on Monthly Enterprise Channel.
 - You must configure and implement rollout waves.
 - A period of seven days must be set between wave one and wave two rollouts.